-Thus, the retina is a producer of numerous cytokines and factors, which act in a protective way, i.e., they inhibit the inflammatory reaction and support the survival and the growth of retinal cells.
+Thus, the retina is a producer of numerous cytokines and factors, which act in a protective way, i.e. they inhibit the inflammatory reaction and support the survival and the growth of retinal cells.
 However, there are a number of cytokines and factors that attract pro-inflammatory cells, enhance inflammation, increase neovascularization and contribute to the damage of individual retinal layers.
 The identification of these factors and understanding of the mechanisms of the interplay among them will increase the efficacy of stem cell therapy for retinal degenerative disorders.

 CYTOKINES PRODUCED BY INFLAMMATORY CELLS IN THE DISEASED RETINA

-All retinal degenerative diseases are accompanied by a local cytokine dysbalance, increased production of chemokines and by infiltration with inflammatory cells.
+All retinal degenerative diseases are accompanied by a local cytokine disbalance, by increased production of chemokines and by infiltration with inflammatory cells.
 One of the first inflammatory cell populations detected in the diseased retina is macrophages and neutrophils.
 The accumulation of macrophages can be associated with elevated levels of vitreal granulocyte-macrophage colony-stimulating factor[46].
 Macrophages are producers of numerous cytokines and factors, and their secretory profile depends on their polarization into M1 or M2 population.
-With the progression of the disease, increased concentrations of pro-inflammatory cytokines and chemokines, such as IL-1, IL-6, IL-8, TNF-, interferon (IFN)- and MCP-1, can be detected in vitreal liquour[47].
-The deleterious role of these cytokines for the development and spreading of the disease was directly proved by the observation that intravitreal administration of IL-1 and TNF- in mice induced vessel dilatation, beading, retinal oedema and microglia upregulation[48].
-Kutty et al[49] showed that RPE cells exposed to IL-1, TNF- and IFN- which are secreted by lymphocytes or macrophages in the retina, decreased the expression of key genes involved in the visual cycle, epithelial morphology and phagocytosis.
-We observed that intravitreal administration of pro-inflammatory cytokines (such as IL-1TNF-and IFN-)induced in the mouse retina an enhanced expression of genes for a large number of cytokines and pro-inflammatory molecules (Figure 2).
+With the progression of the disease, increased concentrations of pro-inflammatory cytokines and chemokines, such as IL-1, IL-6, IL-8, TNF-, interferon (IFN)- and monocyte chemoattractant protein-1 can be detected in vitreal liquid47].
+The deleterious role of these cytokines for the development and spreading of the disease was directly proved by the observation that intravitreal administration of IL-1 and TNF- in mice induced vessel dilatation, beading, retinal edema and microglia upregulation[48].
+Kutty et al[49] showed that RPE cells exposed to IL-1, TNF- and IFN-, which are secreted by lymphocytes or macrophages in the retina, decreased the expression of key genes involved in the visual cycle, epithelial morphology and phagocytosis.
+We observed that intravitreal administration of pro-inflammatory cytokines (such as IL-1, TNF- and IFN-) induced in the mouse retina an enhanced expression of genes for a large number of cytokines and pro-inflammatory molecules (Figure 2).
 With the progression of the retinal disease, the infiltration with cells of adaptive immunity can be detected[49,50].
-Johnsen-Soriano et al[52] showed cytokine dysbalance and significantly increased levels of Th1 cytokines IL-2 and IFN-and NO in the retina of diabetic rats.
-These pro-inflammatory molecules could contribute to the development of DR. This concept is supported by the observation that transgenic mice expressing IFN-in the retina develop ocular inflammation and photoreceptor loss[53].
+Johnsen-Soriano et al[52] showed cytokine disbalance and significantly increased levels of Th1 cytokines IL-2 and IFN- and NO in the retina of diabetic rats.
+These pro-inflammatory molecules could contribute to the development of diabetic retinopathy.
+This concept is supported by the observation that transgenic mice expressing IFN- in the retina develop ocular inflammation and photoreceptor loss[53].

 Thus, cytokines produced by cells infiltrating the diseased retina contribute to the development and spreading of retinal disease.
-They have additive and synergistic effects with cytokines produced by the diseased retina and these interactions can further deteriorate or attenuate the disease progression.
+They have additive and synergistic effects with cytokines produced by the diseased retina, and these interactions can further deteriorate or attenuate the disease progression.

 CYTOKINES PRODUCED BY MSCS